Dyno-XD/DynoXD-FREE/README.md

 # DynoXD-FREE
-This Tool Is Free For 2month
+This Tool Is Free ❤️‍🔥